 This wonderful wild blackberry and sloe jam combination is one which I have been really wanting to share with you.

-I feel a bit of a fraud bring you a jam recipe as in the past I have had more jammy failures than I have successes.
+I honestly feel a bit of a fraud bringing you a jam recipe, as in the past I have had more jammy failures than I have successes.

 However, I now have a couple of tricks in my arsenal that makes me confident of nailing any future jam making extravaganza.